 - Crusty eyelids or eyelashes after sleep

-You will be asked about your symptoms and medical history.
-Your eye will be examined.
-The diagnosis can be made by appearance.
 Fluid samples may be taken from the eye or sac.
-The fluid will be examined for bacteria.
-This test will help determine which antibiotic may work best.
+The fluid will be checked for bacteria.
+This will help determine which antibiotic may work best.

 For a tear duct blockage without signs of infection, the doctor may advise: